-Where removal can be fully justified, compensatory planting and mitigation proposals will be required, in line with the provisions of the Scottish Government's Policy on the Control of Woodland Removal and the associated implementation guidance.
-Proposals of this kind should also take account of information contained within the Ayrshire and Arran Forestry & Woodland Strategy.
+Where removal can be fully justified, compensatory planting and mitigation proposals will be required to the satisfaction of the Council and Forestry and Land Scotland and in line with the provisions of the Ayrshire and Arran Forestry & Woodland Strategy.
 The strategy sets out the priorities for woodland expansion within spatially defined landscape zones.
 These provide a starting point for identifying appropriate sites for compensatory planting.
 Where woodland is to be removed in Ayrshire and Arran to facilitate development, the first preference should be to replace with onsite planting.
 Where this is not appropriate, the associated compensatory planting should also be provided within East Ayrshire and if this is not possible within the boundary of Ayrshire and Arran.
 The Scottish Government Policy on 'The Control of Woodland Removal' recognises the value of woodlands and seeks to reduce the impact of development on woodland resources by requiring compensatory planting for woods lost to development.

 Any loss of trees or woodland should be fully quantified in the early stages of a proposal.
 A felling permission may be required from Scottish Forestry, where development involves loss of trees or forestry.
-Scottish Forestry should also be consulted on the potential loss of any Ancient Semi-Natural Woodland (ASNW).
+NatureScot should also be consulted on the potential loss of ancient and semi-natural Woodlands.